 Dissolved oxygen (DO) is a measure of how much oxygen is dissolved in the water and the amount of oxygen available to living aquatic organisms.
 Without DO a lake would be totally without any aquatic life.
 The amount of dissolved oxygen in a lake can tell us a lot about its water quality.
 Although water molecules contain an oxygen atom, this oxygen is not available to aquatic organisms living in natural waters.
 A small amount of oxygen, up to about 14mg/L can dissolve in water.
 Oxygen enters a lake from the atmosphere by wave action and from inflow streams.
 This dissolved oxygen is breathed by fish and zooplankton and is needed by them to survive.
 However, the concentration of dissolved oxygen in lakes is affected by temperature and has a well-defined seasonal cycle.
-Cold water can hold more dissolved oxygen concentration is high.
+Cold water can hold more dissolved oxygen than warm water.
+In winter and early spring, when the water temperature is low, the dissolved oxygen concentration is high.
 In summer and fall, the water becomes stratified with a layer of warm water at the surface and colder water at the bottom, the dissolved-oxygen concentration drops significantly below this separation between warm and cold water (known as the hyperlimnion).
 Even though this water is cold atmospheric oxygen cannot reach these depths.
 Cold water fish such as all species of trout live in the cold water below the hyperlimnion and will not survive if DO levels fall below 4mg/L